peerdavid/smartmeter-ha/README.md

 * Kaifa MA309 smart meter
 * AES symmetrical key for decrypting MBUS messages, this can be obtained by your grid provider (Tinetz etc.)
-* Raspberry Pi 3/4 (or something that is capable of running docker and has a USB port ;-))
+* Raspberry Pi 2W/3/4 (or something that is capable of running podman and has a USB port ;-))
 * USB to MBus *Slave* Adapter: <https://de.aliexpress.com/item/1005004874122617.html?gatewayAdapt=glo2deu>, around € 14,54
 * RJ-11 or RJ-12 cable